regulatoryAir Emissions RuleWashington, D.C., United Statesstable 81.3

 Overview

-Highest ranked actor
+Highest ranked primary actor

-Start with the strongest current attribution before moving into the full ranking and supporting detail.
+Start with the strongest direct attribution before moving into the wider field and structural enablers.

 EPA leadership